nhojpatrick/jenkinsci_azure-acs-plugin/README.md

 1. Within the Jenkins dashboard, Select a Job then select Configure
 1. Scroll to the "Add post-build action" drop down.
-1. Select "Deploy to Azure Container Service"
+1. Select "Deploy to Azure Container Service / Azure Kubernetes Service"
 1. Select the service principal from "Azure Credentials" dropdown.
 If no credentials are configured, create one.
 1. All resource group names will be loaded into the "Resource Group" dropdown.
 Select the one containing your ACS cluster.
 1. All the container service available in the selected resource group will be loaded into the "Container Service" dropdown.
 Select your target ACS cluster.
 (It's suggested that we use a standalone resource group to manage an ACS cluster, and do not add other resources or ACS clusters into the resource group.)
-1. Select the "Master Node SSH Credentials".
+1. Select the "Master Node SSH Credentials" if you are deploying to ACS.
 This should be the credentials of type "SSH Username with private key", where username is the login name you specified when you create the ACS cluster (`azureuser` by default), and private key is the one matching the public key you specified on the ACS cluster creation (by default that may be `$HOME/.ssh/id_rsa` on Linux and `%USERPROFILE%\.ssh\id_rsa` on Windows).